 Zelda Carol Davis

 ZeldaCarolyn Davis, Paralegal/Secretary, photographer stands in the 2nd Alto Section of LifeChoir.
 She enjoys driving her 1974 1/2 MG B across the United States, coast-to-coast since 2006.
 Along the way on her annual journeys she has taken thousands of photographs seeking out such things as wild-cars to wild flowers and strange structures.
 When she is not driving or taking photographs, she can be found knitting scarfs for others, or reading a novel.

 Historian and Fund Raising

 Born in Buffalo NY, Cheryl grew up singing at home, in school, and in the church her grandfather pastored.
-After moving to L.A. and singing in several choirs and groups, she joined LIFE (for life) in 1981, and is one of the choir’s lead vocalists (He Gave Me Life; Jesus I Love You; Are Your Coming Home for Christmas).
+After moving to L.A. and singing in several choirs and groups, she joined LIFE (for life) in 1981, and is one of the choir’s lead vocalists (He Gave Me Life; Jesus I Love You; Are You Coming Home for Christmas?).
 She has also ministered in prisons and missions with New Life For Old Prison Ministry.
 A member of SAG, Cheryl has done TV and radio commercials, and enjoys acting, as well as re-writing lyrics for friends’ birthdays and other special occasions.
 In 2014, she retired after 25 years of service with the County of Los Angeles.
-Nowadays, Jim Gilliam Senior Club and other activities keep her busy and on the go.
-Cheryl enjoys traveling and has visited countries in Europe, Asia and Africa.
+Nowadays, Jim Gilliam Senior Club and other activities keep her on the go.
+Cheryl enjoys traveling and has visited Europe, Asia and Africa.
 On the bucket list: South America, Australia, Tasmania??

 Barbara was born in Germany, migrated to Canada with Parents and three sisters.
 Little Brother John was born in Canada.